pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/firstday.md

     * You **may** discuss and provide general strategic advice about an assignment.
 Providing anything more detailed than a brief description or block diagram is not allowed.
 Providing any kind of code or pseudo-code is not allowed.
     * You **may** provide suggestions of potential bugs based on high-level symptoms.
 Code-based debugging assisstance is forbidden.

 : **Enforcement:** Assignments will be closely monitored for plagiarism.
 All infractions will be reported to the department chair.
-The penalty for cheating will be determined on a case-by-case basis, **but it will always be worse than having not turned in the assignment.** The instructor reserves the right to ask a student to explain submitted assignments at anytime.
+The penalty for cheating will be determined on a case-by-case basis, **but it will always be worse than having not turned in the assignment.**

 **Classroom Etiquette:**
 : Respect for your classmates, instructor, and the class is expected.
 Please come to class on time